Relrin/terraform-sage/README.md

 ## Features

-- Template-based approach for working in multiple environments
+- Template-based approach for work in multiple environments
 - Semi-automated deploys via command-line interface (as Terraform does)

 ## Requirements